 The company needs to sell more units than the breakeven quantity to achieve profits and since the number of units sold currently are 6897, which shows that the company is in loss and to achieve profits it needs to sell more than 7505 units.

+Source: Hallstead Jewelers, pgs.
+1-4.

 Tab 3 – Possible effect of reducing prices by 10%